NargesRjb/FUM6R-First-Steps/README.md

-# FUM6R-First-Steps
+#First steps of FUM6R Project

-Getting Started  with the FUM-6R robot in ROS and Gazebo!
+Getting Started  with the FUM-6R robot in ROS and Gazebo by sending a Sine Tourqe to the model SDF!

-The FUM6R robot SDF file and its Meshes are in "Gazebo3D"